 It takes time and effort to stop running away from problems… but you’ll get there.

-For more information to help you better prepare to act and solve your problems, be sure to check out this article on 4 Steps to Overcome the Freeze Response.
+For more information to help you better prepare to act and solve your problems, be sure to check out these articles:

 Finally, if you want to increase your happiness and life satisfaction, then watch this free video that details the 7-minute habit for planning your day to focus on what's important.